-Aircraftman 1st Class Joseph McWilliams (632181) served in the Royal Air Force during World War Two.
+Aircraftman 1st Class Joseph McWilliams (632181) served in the Royal Air Force during the Second World War.
 He was the son of Bernard McWilliams and Margaret McWilliams of Draperstown, Co.
 Londonderry.

-He died on 7th October 1945 aged 27 years old on board Short Stirling LJ668 of RAF 299 Squadron.
+He died on 7th October 1945 aged 27 years old on board Short Stirling LJ668 of R.A.F.
+299 Squadron.
 All 26 crew members and passengers on board died in the crash.
-The transport plane had a crew of 6 and carried 8 other members of the Air Force, 2 members of the Navy, and 10 Army personnel.
+The transport plane had a crew of 6 and carried 8 other members of the Royal Air Force, 2 members of the Royal Navy, and 10 Army personnel.
 Among the dead were 3 married couples.
-The transport plane left from Cairo, Egypt bound for the United Kingdom.
+The transport plane left Cairo, Egypt bound for the United Kingdom.

 Crash landing in France